Elementary music composition can be frustrating. Digital, printable, or manipulative-style templates provide structure, success, and fun.

 - Extended Compositions

-Farm Animal Composition for Primary Students
+Farm Animal Composition for Early Elementary Students

 Start Youngest Learners with Iconic Notation

-Students who are not ready to read and compose using standard music notation may create compositions using icons.
-Then, when your students are ready, you can spiral back around to the same activity but with standard notation.
+Students who are not yet ready to read and compose with standard music notation may use icons to create compositions.
+Then, when your students are ready, you can complete the same activity with standard notation.

-Display the template and student choices on the board as students write in their responses to create a new composition.
-It is fun to add new lyrics if your students are ready.
+Display the template and musical elements students may use on the whiteboard as students write in their responses to create a new composition.
+It’s fun to add new themes or lyrics if your students are ready.

 Create Sequential Activities Which Build Upon One Another

-More About Developing Music Literacy
+More on Developing Music Literacy in the Elementary Grades

 - How to Integrate Music Reading into Every Lesson

-- Music Literacy | Sequential Lessons which Build on Prior Learning
+- Fun Sequential Lessons which Build on Prior Learning

-- Assessment in Elementary Music Take it Home Pages
+- Assessment in Elementary Music Take it Home Sheet Music Pages